pratish2657-del/EduSphere/README.md

 Room

-Professor students
+Student Roster

-The student roster is based on academic section relationships and teaching assignments.
+Professor student lists are based on academic section relationships and teaching assignments.

 Attendance

-Professors can record attendance for students in courses they are authorized to teach.
+Authorized professors can record attendance for students in their courses.

-The attendance data model includes:

 attendance
 ├── id